WRQN: Segue to classic hits

 In 1997, WRQN was acquired by Cumulus Media.
 The new ownership took steps to update the station's sound.
 By 2000, WRQN began adding some 1970s classic hits and Motown favorites.
-It also removed the 1950s doo wop hits from the playlist and began gradulally deleting some 1960s gold.
+It also removed the 1950s doo wop hits from the playlist and began gradually deleting some 1960s gold.

 The year 2006 saw even more changes at WRQN.
 The transmitter power was increased to 7,000 watts, a new tower was built, and the station was the first in the Toledo market to broadcast using HD Radio technology.
 Toledo radio veteran Bob Kelly (who joined the station after the switch to oldies) was inducted into the Ohio Radio Hall of Fame in October 2006.

 The lineup at the time on WRQN featured long-time Toledo radio professionals Jim Brady, Ron Finn, Buddy Carr, as well as Bob Kelly with his new partner Becky Shock (replacing Bob's sidekick of 19 years, Dennis Staples).

 On Friday, June 10, 2011, longtime radio host Bob Kelly retired, as did the morning show "Bob and Becky".
 The following Monday, June 13, 2011, a new morning show was introduced, "Ron and Lyn", formerly the wake-up hosts on WWWM-FM.
 Ron Finn previously hosted the 10a-2p shift on WRQN which former morning show personality, Becky Shock hosted for sometime.
 Finn's counterpart in the morning, Lyn Casye still aired on Star 105.5's new morning show, "Tim and Jeff" offering news, weather, and traffic updates.

 Then on Monday, June 13, 2011, WRQN slightly updated its programming.
 WRQN began using the slogan "Feel Good Favorites".
 It removed most 1960s gold from the playlist and added 1980s hits.
 Artists heard frequently include Elton John, Billy Joel, George Michael, Prince, Whitney Houston, Michael Jackson, Heart and Madonna.